 So, like I said, sometimes a wall safe is best when it is simple.
 For example, one of my favorites is those little safes that look like a common electrical outlet and wall plate.
 They are cheap, super easy to install, and just downright fun.
 I am sure that anyone that wanted to could even make one.
 To install one of these you just have to cut a small rectangle out of your drywall in a suitable location and stick the little wall safe inside.
 Now you can hide away small valuables in a place so common that a thief will not even think about looking there.
 I even read that in some precincts, police are finding that these tiny inexpensive units are better than an expensive locked safe!

 Now I have to admit that this little gadget is a little under dressed for some occasions.
 One problem is that only small items can fit.
 Another obvious downside is that it isn’t locked, meaning that someone could accidentally access it, and last, it does not offer any fire protection.
 A wall safe that is more suited to protecting weapons or large amounts of cash, passports, deeds, etc., certainly needs to be locked up and offer some degree of fire protection.
-Alas, there is a wall safe for such purposes.
+Alas, we offer three options of wall safes that include a hidden compartment for such purposes.
 These are designed to be installed in any standard 2×4 or 2×6 framed wall.
-They could even be built into a cabinet.
-On the outside these safes tend to have ways to attach things like pictures, mirrors, dart boards, or other items that would hide the safe
+On the outside these safes tend to have ways to attach things like pictures, mirrors, dart boards, or other items that would hide the safe.